 These materials and steps are what go into making three types of wireless charging possible:

-- Radio frequency: This type of wireless charging is a way to power smaller devices, those that don’t require large batteries.
+This type of inductive charging is a way to power smaller devices, those that don’t require large batteries.
 Wireless keyboards, hearing aids and smartphones are examples that already use radio waves, which makes them optimal for RF technology.

 Though wireless charging is becoming the next big thing, it has some drawbacks, too.